ywkawai/FE-Project/README.md

 ![A simulation of idealized baroclinic instability](https://github.com/ywkawai/FE-project/wiki/gallery/atm_nonhydro3d/baroc_wave/BarocWave.gif)

- For more animations of simulation results, please see the Wiki of FE-project on github or 'FE-project gallery' channel on YouTube (url: https://www.youtube.com/channel/UCO17OQtKHwkkQwmHD9y9mQg/featured).
+ For more animations, please see 'FE-project gallery' channel on YouTube (url: https://www.youtube.com/channel/UCO17OQtKHwkkQwmHD9y9mQg/featured) the Wiki of FE-project on github or .

 ## Models with FE library